Defense keys California’s 24-17 win over North Carolina

-BERKELEY, Calif. — Rotating three quarterbacks had mixed results for California in its season-opening win over North Carolina.

-The Golden Bears defense that forced four interceptions and only allowed a field goal through three quarters more than made up for it.

-Patrick Laird rushed for one touchdown and caught another, Cal’s defense took advantage of a rocky outing from North Carolina quarterback Nathan Elliott, and the Bears held off the Tar Heels 24-17 on Saturday.
+BERKELEY, Calif. — Patrick Laird rushed for one touchdown and caught another, California’s defense took advantage of a rocky outing from North Carolina quarterback Nathan Elliott, and the Golden Bears held off the Tar Heels 24-17 in the season-opener for both teams Saturday.

-“This was a defensive win today,” Laird said.
-“The defense held steady.
-I love seeing that, especially because our offense has a lot of things that we need to do better.”

 Cal’s defense came up big on a day when the Bears rotated three quarterbacks all afternoon — often during the same series — and were limited to 119 passing yards.